Five millennia ago, ancient Egyptians developed a concept known as Maat.

 He teaches us that it’s admirable to wait for something for a long time without getting frustrated.

-Contrary to what some claim, “Patience is a virtue” doesn’t mean that you should just sit and do nothing and hope that good things will eventually come your way.
+Contrary to what some claim, “Patience is a virtue” doesn’t mean that you should just sit and do nothing and hope those good things will eventually come your way.

 Instead, it means that you shouldn’t lose your temper or faith while working toward your goal.